 Customers want contactless, personalized, and mobile customer service solutions.
 CIOs and CTOs need to invest in the technology required to understand the specifics of their customers’ needs and to implement these solutions.
 Whether it is a contactless payment method, voice search capability, increased AI integration, or something else, it can’t be done without tech.

-Companies need to lean into a growth mindset and embrace failure while constantly improving and iterating.
+Organizations need to lean into a growth mindset and embrace failure while constantly improving and iterating.
 CIOs and CTOs can be a good example of this within the corporate culture, adapting to change without the binary of success and failure.
-You can also measure how well a growth mindset serves your business with performance metrics, measurement, and monitoring.
+You can also measure how well a growth mindset serves your organization with performance metrics, measurement, and monitoring.

-In terms of technology, companies should be investing in the technology that allows for survival, well in advance of actually needing it.
-As cybersecurity experts share, companies need to invest in IT before the storm to adapt quickly.
+In terms of technology, organizations should be investing in the technology that allows for survival, well in advance of actually needing it.
+As cybersecurity experts share, organizations need to invest in IT before the storm to adapt quickly.
 That includes cloud migration, cybersecurity education, threat solutions, digital sales tools, AI, self-service, and more.

 CIOs and CTOs can shift away from heavily project-based work and adopt the productization approach instead.
 This means packaging tech products with services that go along with them, such as maintenance services.
 The tech teams that work on projects are responsible for maintaining the result, creating a full-service approach that gives users everything they need.